Euricom/workshop-AI-tools/demos/js-react-10x-rules/.roo/rules/06_testing.md

----
-description: Guidelines for testing the application with Vitest
-globs:
-alwaysApply: false
----

-# Testing Guidelines
+# Best practices for unit testing

 - Use Vitest as the unit testing framework.
 - Import testing functions (e.g., `test`, `describe`) explicitly instead of relying on the global Vitest API.